 FOUNDING LAW & PURPOSE

-The School was initially placed under the jurisdiction of the Ministry of Education and Religious Affairs and admitted students—after entrance examinations—who had at least completed primary education.
-The duration of studies, as is still the case today, was three years, and the curriculum was divided into artistic and theoretical subjects.
+The school was initially placed under the jurisdiction of the Ministry of Education and Religious Affairs and admitted students, after entry exams, who had completed primary education or above.
+The duration of studies, as is still the case today, was

-The first attempt to establish the School is attributed to the Tinian professor and academician N. Louvaris, under Law 747 of 1943 (Government Gazette A/350/19.10.1943), which was not realized as an initiative due to the particular circumstances of the time, but nevertheless it became a historical precedent and a starting point for subsequent efforts.
+The first attempt to establish the school is attributed to the Tinian professor and academic N. Louvaris, under law 747 of 1943, which did not become realized due to the particular conditions of the time, but nevertheless became a historical precedent

 DEVELOPMENT

-In 1977, the School came under the administrative jurisdiction of the Ministry of Culture, and its supervision was assigned to the Directorate of Fine Arts of the Ministry of Culture under Presidential Decree 941/77, later updated by Presidential Decree 191/2003.
-Since then, the salaries of the School’s tenure teaching staff have been covered by the Ministry of Culture.
+In 1977, the school came under the administrative jurisdiction of the Ministry of Culture, and its supervision was assigned to the Directorate of Fine Arts of the Ministry of Culture under Presidential Decree 941/77, later updated by Presidential Decree 191/2003.
+Since then, the salaries of the school’s tenure teaching staff have been covered by the Ministry of Culture.

 SUPPORTERS